-- Colorado Revised Statutes Title 42, 'Vehicles and Traffic', Article 20, 'Transportation of Hazardous and Nuclear Materials', outlines the procedures for the route designation for hazardous materials. - The Authority itself is not eligible to directly petition the Patrol for designation. - The Authority's member jurisdictions are empowered to petition the Patrol for those portions of the highway that lie within their respective jurisdictions.
+- Colorado Revised Statutes Title 42, 'Vehicles and Traffic', Article 20, 'Transportation of Hazardous and Nuclear Materials', outlines the procedures for the route designation for hazardous materials. - The Authority itself is not currently eligible to directly petition the Patrol for designation. - The Authority's member jurisdictions are empowered to petition the Patrol for those portions of the highway that lie within their respective jurisdictions. - Colorado Senate Bill 19-032 would allow the Authority to petition.